 Ms. Rausch agreed that men are an ideal market for ingestible skin care because they are less likely than women to spend time applying topical products.
 Yet there is a growing interest among men in beauty and cosmetics.
 With convenience as an important factor, Ms. Rauch said, “Nutricosmetics offer various opportunities for brands to develop the male segment of this promising new market.”

 One of the most poignant differences between men and women when it comes to cosmetics is a cultural one, Ms. Rauch added.
 “There are various cultural pressures on men to take a pragmatic, solution-oriented approach to things, which might explain why many of them like the idea of taking a pill or a supplement to meet their skin care needs.
 Men are demanding products that are well positioned and translate the solution to their unmet need easily.
 Time is a major aspect for men requesting beauty products.
 They are into the all-in-one concept for sustaining long-lasting benefits for their appearance.”

-There are also key differences in men and women’s skin that require different formulations and marketing tactics, Mr. See explained.
+There are also key differences in men and women’s skin that require different formulations and marketing tactics.
 For example, men’s skin tends to be thicker and oilier, while daily shaving can cause sensitivity, he said.
 Men are also more prone to baldness.
 “Hence, a nutricosmetic containing ingredients that could promote healthy skin and promote hair growth is now being pursued by most men.”